okarachidera/ZapCache/README.md

 ```
 ✔ Data remains even after app restarts!

+If the optional `ioredis` dependency is missing or Redis becomes unavailable, ZapCache automatically falls back to in-memory mode so your application keeps running.

 3️⃣ Running ZapCache as a Remote Cache
 ZapCache can act as a cache server: